 Manslaughter and murder are types of homicides defined in the Criminal Code of Canada.
 They are considered to be the most severe of criminal offences.
-The most severe criminal charges requires experienced Winnipeg defence lawyer, Jeff Gindin, Q.C.
+The most severe criminal charges requires experienced Winnipeg defence lawyer, Jeffrey J. Gindin, Q.C.

 Mr. Gindin examines every single piece of evidence, and other factors surrounding manslaughter and murder offences to build a strategic defence to the charges.
 Having an experienced criminal defence lawyer on your side during this difficult, scary, and stressful period of time in your life is vital if you want the best possible outcomes to your charges.